 Calling your partner selfish indicates that your partner doesn’t care for you, and this may not even be the reason for your lash-out.
 Think of all the sacrifices that your partner has made before saying hurtful things to someone you love.
 And ask yourself, are you being the selfish one in your relationship?

 Does your girlfriend keep bringing up past relationships because she still is not over a certain ex?
 It is sometimes hard for most people to move on after a breakup but this is no way to treat your current partner.
 You may be frank with your partner.
 That doesn’t mean you share your feelings about your ex regularly.

 You need to understand that there are some things that you need to keep to yourself (or tell your close ones), otherwise, you will end up hurting your partner.
 Mentioning an ex and saying good things about them is okay, but doing this as you compare them with your partner is the most hurtful thing to do.
 Saying that you miss your ex often will make your partner feel like a rebound and they will start feeling inferior to that person.

 Related Reading: Giving Up On Love?
 8 Reasons You Shouldn’t

-“I’m not in love with you anymore”, is one of the phrases your partner should never tell you.
+“I am not in love with you anymore” – Doesn’t that sound like a final nail in the coffin?
+When your spouse says hurtful things such as these, your whole world seems to turn upside down.
+So, unless you are ready to end things with your partner, don’t ever think about using this phrase in any argument.
 In a relationship that has gone way past the honeymoon phase, there will be several ups and downs, and attractive singles luring you to get back in the game.

 How Do You Fix A Relationship After Saying Hurtful Things?